duneanalytics/docs/docs/query/DuneSQL-reference/Functions-and-operators/conversion.md

 DuneSQL will implicitly convert numeric and character values to the correct type if such a conversion is possible.
 DuneSQL will not convert implicitly between character and numeric types.
-For example, a query that expects a varchar will not automatically convert a bigint value to an equivalent varchar.
+For example, a query that expects a `VARCHAR` will not automatically convert a `BIGINT` value to an equivalent `VARCHAR`.

-When necessary, values can be explicitly cast to a particular type.
+When necessary, values can be explicitly cast to a particular type using the [cast function](#cast).

 ### Implicit Casting with numeric types